ST7P35 - Sports Therapy and Exercise Science Dissertation (2018/19)

 |Credit rating for module||40|

 |Total study hours||400|

-This module provides an opportunity for the student to undertake a substantial piece of research in one area of Sports Therapy& Exercise Science.
+This module provides an opportunity for the student to undertake a substantial piece of research in one area of Sports Therapy & Exercise Science.
 The intention is to allow a thorough analysis and synthesis of theory and practice in relation to sports or exercise science.
 The research will require either the empirical collection of data or an original secondary analysis of existing data.
 This module also provides an opportunity for critical reflection of the research topic and self-reflection of learning, studying and research skills and knowledge.

 Prior learning requirements

 This Module will require the student to self-direct and manage his/her own independent learning experience.
 The area of research will be matched, as far as is possible with the research interest, expertise and existing research projects of the supervisor.
-Research topics will be identified during the earlier part of the course through formal discussions in tutorials between the students, the Module convenor and a supervisor who has suitable research interests.
-The supervisor may be a member of academic teaching or research staff within the University, or from outside in appropriate organisations where the supervisor is of sufficient academic standing.
+Research topics will be identified during the earlier part of the course through formal discussions as well as procedural support given during 2 x 2 hours tutorials (4 hours total).
+The supervisor allocated may be a member of academic teaching or research staff within the University, or from outside in appropriate organisations where the supervisor is of sufficient academic standing.